Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

-These are the server files that allow using FPGA boards remotely and also do simulation remotely using a web browser.
+These are the server files that allow using FPGA boards remotely, and also do simulation remotely, using a web browser.

 These files are stored here only for reference.

-#### HTTP+NFS+MUTEX server
+#### Web server: HTTP+NFS+MUTEX server
 ```
 /var/www/html/hdl
    simulate.php